 The default caption device Virtual Encoder and the default subtitle device Generic Subtitles work well for a typical file-based workflow (which means, when hardware devices are not used).
 Both of these devices are designed to emulate hardware encoders.
-The Virtual Encoder and Generic Subtitles devices work for both SD and HD resolutions.
+The Virtual Encoder and Generic Subtitles devices work for SD, HD, and UHD resolutions.
 Generic Subtitles also provides more positioning options and user selectable fonts.

 When you need certain options you can also use devices for a file-based workflow that have hardware names, and you do not need to have the actual hardware device connected.
 Some of the available devices are only for SD resolution video, such as Generic DVD.
-HD resolution, including 720p and 1080i/p, require devices such as Blu-ray.
+HD resolution, including 720p and 1080i/p, require devices such as Blu-ray, or the default devices.